Storm spotting: Risks

-The use of amber lights to alert drivers that a spotter vehicle is parked is controversial.
-Light bars and strobe lights have been becoming increasingly popular with storm spotters and storm chasers since, proponents claim, both groups often travel in less than ideal weather conditions where visibility may be limited.
-However, in recent years, some spotters and chasers have been seen using red, blue, white, and/or green lighting devices, apparently imitating emergency vehicles.
-Such actions are illegal in most areas and are highly condemned by both the spotter and storm chaser communities.
-Said Chuck Doswell, "flashing light bars added to your chase vehicle (similar to those used by law enforcement) may be illegal in some places and their use to imply some sort of official status to your chasing is probably going to get you in trouble".
-Chris Novy, a trainer of storm spotters throughout the US and a veteran storm chaser, also notes that lights distract and can even unconsciously attract other drivers and that lights may encourage people to drive aggressively or to park in situations they would otherwise avoid and thus increase danger to themselves and to other drivers.

-Spotters versus chasers
+Storm spotters versus storm chasers

 A storm spotter is volunteer or a paid county or municipal employee who is spotting as a community service.
 Most spotters work as part of an organized network and are in communication with their community or organization, which is in turn in communication with the National Weather Service.
-Some spotters are "mobile" spotters in vehicles, but most spot from fixed, strategic locations around the community or county.
 The purpose of spotting is to alert community officials and the NWS and assist them in warning the public.
 Schools, hospitals, and other facilities are encouraged to have spotters to alert people in their care of impending severe weather.

+Most trained storm spotters in the US are volunteer HAM radio operators that are organized by the National Weather Service and local emergency management groups.
+Sometimes, police, fire, security and other safety personnel can act as spotters.

-Storm chasing involves following a developing thunderstorm to view or photograph severe weather phenomena.
+By contrast, storm chasing involves following a developing thunderstorm to view or photograph severe weather phenomena.
 Chasing may be done for educational purposes or scientific research but is mostly done for personal fulfillment.

+The main difference between the two is storm spotters 'warn,' while storm chasers 'track.'

+A person can be a storm spotter, a storm chaser, or both.

+Training

+The US National Weather Service developed an organized storm spotter training system starting in the 1970's.
+Meteorologist Alan Moller played a significant role in the development of the effort.
+He believed that storm spotters are a vital part of the Integrated Warning System since they provide "ground truth verification" for forecasters.
+Moller developed Tornadoes: A Spotter's Guide (1977) and latter co-produced the "StormWatch" storm spotter training video in 1995 with meteorologist Gary Woodall and Texas Severe Storms Association (TESSA) chairman Martin Lisius.
+In 2001, TESSA began offering the Super Storm Spotter Training Session at its National Storm Conference.
+The session was created by Woodall to offer training that extended beyond the Weather Service's "basic" and "advanced" training.
+Training focuses primarily on the various weather elements storm spotters witness in the field including properly identifying tornadoes, wall clouds and other storm features.

+The National Weather Service organizes in-person training sessions for storm spotters throughout the US.
+These often take place at a public venue such as a school or government building.
+Presentations usually include slide presentations and video.
+These sessions are free and open to the public for anyone wanting to become a spotter.